kjtanaka/deploy_folsom/README.md

 However, devstack is made for developers, not for absolutely-beginners.
 So here's the script for absolutely-beginners.
-The script builds OpenStack Folsom on Ubuntu-12.10, with FlatDHCP Mode.
+The script builds OpenStack Folsom on Ubuntu-12.10, with FlatDHCP Manager.
 The machine will be rebooted at the end of the installation.

 Update